lucianoayres/mbpy/README.md

 ### Disclaimer

-This a non-official script that makes use of a Public API using your user account credentials on Mercado Bitcoin crypto trading platform.
+This a non-official script that makes use of a public API using your user account credentials on Mercado Bitcoin crypto trading platform.
 It is provided 'as is' without express or implied warranty.
 Use it at your own risk.

 ## Setup